 Child Benefit

-Child Benefit payments usually stop when your child reaches 16, unless they are a “qualifying young person” in education or training that counts for Child Benefit.
+Child Benefit payments stop on 31st August on or after your child’s 16th birthday, unless they are a “qualifying young person” in education or training that counts for Child Benefit.
 This page should be read in conjunction with my page on Universal Credit https://edyourself.org/universal-credit/

 The GOV.UK page on child benefit 16-19 says child benefit “continues if they stay in approved education or training but you must tell HM Revenue and Customs (HMRC)”…and “can include…home education – if started before your child turned 16 or after 16 if they have special needs”